jannafierst/HiC_Assemblies/Workflow.md

 ```

 <b>5.
-Concatenate the contigs to keep, generating your decontaminated genome assembly.
+Concatenate the contigs to keep, generating your decontaminated genome assembly. </b>

 We made this script to remove only bacterial contigs, or to remove all but nematode contigs.
-Generally, we find that it is better to only remove bacterial contigs, especially for species less studied.</b>
+Generally, we find that it is better to only remove bacterial contigs, especially for species less studied.

 decontaminate_step5.sh